Shinjirō Koizumi: Popularity

+A November 2023 poll from The Asahi Shimbun found Koizumi to be the “most suitable” candidate for Prime Minister among seven ruling party lawmakers, with 16% support.
+A survey from Jiji Press conducted following month showed similar results, with Koizumi surpassing incumbent Prime Minister Fumio Kishida, Digital Minister Taro Kono and future Prime Minister Shigeru Ishiba in the poll.

 The Nikkei stated in 2025 that Koizumi possessed some of the 'best communication skills' in Japanese politics.

 Personal life

 Koizumi with U.S. Ambassador Rahm Emanuel during a surfing competition, 6 July 2024.

 On 7 August 2019, television announcer and news presenter Christel Takigawa announced that she married Shinjiro Koizumi.
 She gave birth to a son on 17 January 2020.
 She gave birth to a daughter on 20 November 2023.
 In January 2020, Koizumi received international news attention when he announced his plans to take two weeks of paternity leave when his first child was born.

 Along with Japanese, Koizumi can speak English.

 He is the secretary-general of the Surfing Diet League of the LDP.
 In September 2023, he surfed on the coasts of Fukushima to dispel concerns regarding the discharge of waste from the decommissioned Fukushima nuclear plant.
-He returned to Fukushima Prefecture in July 2024 to surf with U.S. Ambassador to Japan Rahm Emmanuel while having summer vacation.
+He returned to Fukushima Prefecture in July 2024 to surf with U.S. Ambassador to Japan Rahm Emanuel while having summer vacation.

 Koizumi is also known for visiting "cat cafes" and posting photos to social media about his interactions with cats, with whom he said to be "very popular".